-St. Anthony's has a Community Liaison who was tasked with distributing many of the surveys.
+St. Anthony's has a Post-Acute Care Representative (PAR) who was tasked with distributing many of the surveys.
 That individual already works directly with healthcare providers around the community as part of the process of identifying and assisting patients in local acute care hospitals who need rehabilitation.
-The community liaison worked closely with the healthcare professionals surveyed in order to fully understand their thoughts regarding the health needs of the community.
+The PAR worked closely with the healthcare professionals surveyed to fully understand their thoughts regarding the health needs of the community.
 This valuable information has been incorporated into the data results and into the organization's plan to meet some health needs of the community.